gcv/dotfiles/emacs/elpa/vterm-20200713.1344/README.md

 installation).

 Some releases of Ubuntu (e.g., 18.04) ship with a old version of libvterm that can lead to compilation errors.
-If you experience these errors, see the [FAQ](#frequently-asked-questions-and-problems) for a solution.
+If you have this problem, see the [FAQ](#frequently-asked-questions-and-problems) for a solution.

 ## GNU Guix